jxsvoboda/sycek/README.md

     LOAD ""CODE

 this skips the BASIC loader and loads just the machine code block.
-Function `foo` starts at address 32768, computes the value of 1 + 2 + 3
+Consult the file `example/test.map` to determine the address where the function `add` starts at and convert it from hex to decimal.
-and returns it in the BC register, so it can be used as a User Service Routine.
+Let's say it starts at address 0x802a = 32810.
+This function computes the value of the expression 1 + 2 + 3 and returns it in the BC register, so it can be used as a User Service Routine.
 We can test it with the basic command

-    PRINT USR 32768
+    PRINT USR 32810

 this should print `6`.